chanjunren/AndroidTimer/README.md

-# AndroidTimer
+# Simple Timer App
-Simple timer app
+Build with the intention of refreshing knowledge on how to build projects on Android Studio